Deploy a Matrix Server

 4. The cloudflared logs show “Updated to new configuration” with both hostnames.

 Open https://chat.yourdomain.org in a browser.
 You should see the Element Web login page.
-Do not try to log in yet – you have not created any user accounts.
+Do not try to log in yet.
+You have not created any user accounts.

 Part 6: Create Admin, Space, and Rooms